15+ Fun Things To Do With Kids In Perth This Summer School Holidays

 Immerse yourself in the intimate stories of the Italian migrant women who helped shape some of Perth’s most beloved institutions.

-This spring, pull up a chair at Nonna’s table, and prepare for an immersion into food, storytelling, and the lives of the hardworking Italian migrant women who helped shape Western Australia’s cultural heart.
+This summer, pull up a chair at Nonna’s table, and prepare for an immersion into food, storytelling, and the lives of the hardworking Italian migrant women who helped shape Western Australia’s cultural heart.
 From Nonna With Love, a new exhibition at the WA Maritime Museum, brings together more than 100 cherished objects and personal stories from Italian migrant women who arrived in the early 1900s to build new lives on local soil.
 Expect intimate glimpses into kitchens, family tables and small-town delis that became Perth institutions.
 With cooking demos, storytelling sessions and plenty of nostalgia, this exhibition is equal parts history lesson and love letter to the women who made WA a little more delicious.

-Grab tickets here
+Grab tickets here.

 Science Meets Play At Scitech